Qiskit/qiskit-metapackage/docs/install.rst

 version of Python and set of libraries.
 Open a terminal window in the directory where you want to work.

-It is preferred is you use Conda prompt installed with the Anaconda.
+It is preferred that you use Anaconda prompt installed with the Anaconda.
-All you have to do is create a virtual environment in Anaconda and activate the environment.
+All you have to do is create a virtual environment inside Anaconda and activate the environment.
 These commands can be run in Anaconda prompt irrespective of Windows or linux machine.

 Create a minimal environment with only Python installed in it.